buddydev/bp-xprofile-custom-field-types/readme.txt

 3. profile view screenshot-3.png

 == Changelog ==
+= 1.2.3 =
+ * Added Support for Country field when used with BP Profile Search plugin.
+ * Fixed the selected country not working for country field editing.
+Props Michal Lan.

 = 1.2.2 =
  * Added the filter 'bpxcftr_countries_list' to allow customizing countries list via code.